Frequently Asked Questions

 None of the lorries are expected to arrive/leave the airport site at peak rush hour times.

 - Where do the lorries enter the airport site?

 The lorries travel down Aviation Way to the north of the airport, away from residential properties.

 No. And all freight will be subject to UK Cargo Regulations

-- How many jobs will this create?
+- How many jobs does this support?

-It has already created over 200 new jobs.
+There are over 200 new jobs.

-- Will local people be employed?
+- Are local people employed?

-- Will the size of operation increase?
+- Will the size of the operation increase?